bshack/trndyModel/README.md

 });
 ```

 This extends the existing model data, old properties are overwritten, new properties are added to the model.
-This will emit a 'change' event.
+This will emit 'change' and 'update' events.

 ### Delete